stephaniebittner802/calorie-snap/README.md

 # CalorieSnap

 **CalorieSnap** is an easy way to check the calories in your food on the go!
-Whether you are in a restaurant, at home, or shopping for groceries, CalorieSnap lets you instantly estimate the calories of any food by snapping a picture or typing its name.
+Whether you are in a restaurant, at home, or shopping for groceries, CalorieSnap lets you instantly estimate the calories of any food by taking a picture or typing its name.
+Snap a picture, and see it for yourself!

 ## Demo